MaxInvent

 TL;DR

-• Every channel should read from one authoritative stock pool — never channel-owned allocations.
+• Every channel should read from one authoritative stock pool where possible, rather than relying on static channel-owned allocations.

 • Amazon SP-API: sync every 15 min via Feeds API; eBay: every 15-30 min via REST Inventory API; Temu: every 30 min (hard rate limit); TikTok Shop: every 15 min.

-• On-dispatch events trigger an immediate push to every channel as a belt-and-braces backstop.
+• On-dispatch events can trigger a push to connected channels as a backstop.

 • Plan for API downtime — each marketplace has 1-4 hour outages roughly monthly.
 Your sync has to be idempotent and recoverable.